Le Boreal

 Review of Le Boreal

-The vessel (IMO number 9502506) is currently France-flagged (MMSI 578000500) and registered in Mata-Utu/Wallis and Futuna.
+The vessel (IMO number 9502506) is currently France-flagged (MMSI 578000500) and registered in Mata-Utu, Wallis and Futuna.

-History - construction and ownership
+History - Construction and Ownership

-Compagnie du Ponant (CDP) is a French cruise shipping company founded in April 1988 by former French Merchant Navy officers.
+Compagnie du Ponant (CDP) is a French cruise company founded in April 1988 by former French Merchant Navy officers.
 All Ponant ships are France-flagged.
-The company specializes in premium adventure cruise travel targeting the French-speaking source market with all-inclusive deals.
-Most of CDP's fleet is based in Antarctica (December through March).
-All these mega-yachts offer modern amenities, premium service by highly-trained staff and crew, 5-star hotel amenities onboard.
-Exotic, offbeat itineraries visit popular travel destinations worldwide, including Caribbean, Baltic, Mediterranean, Southeast Asia, South America, Australia.
+The line specializes in premium adventure cruising, mainly targeting the French-speaking market with all-inclusive offerings.
+Most of the fleet is deployed in Antarctica from December through March.
+These mega-yachts offer modern facilities, premium service from highly trained staff, and 5-star amenities.
+Exotic itineraries include destinations in the Caribbean, Baltic, Mediterranean, Southeast Asia, South America, and Australia.

 Decks and Cabins